 Today’s announcement quoted Ecochlor president Tom Perlich, who said that BWC’s methodology “will be welcomed by regulators around the world and satisfy a vital portion of the ballast water treatment market.”
 In particular, it could extend the useful life of older vessels which would avoid the expense of installing permanent systems.

-Since IMO’s Ballast Water Management Convention came into force last month, “interest in mobile containerised treatment systems continues to grow,” Mr Lawson said “but first a vessel owner has to be satisfied that a retrofit is not their best option.”
+Mr Lawson stressed its shoreside applications, noting that, since IMO’s Ballast Water Management Convention came into force last month, “interest in mobile containerised treatment systems continues to grow” as an alternative to retrofitting.